-Howie Seay, MS, LATg: Senior Biological Scientist, Laboratory Manager
+Howie Seay, BS, LATg: Senior Biological Scientist, Laboratory Manager

 Howie, Danielle, and Crasher

-Howie joined the UF Diabetes Center of Excellence as part of the Brusko Lab in 2011 after giving back to society as a high school science teacher.
+Howie joined the UFHealth Diabetes Institute as part of the Brusko Lab in 2011 after giving back to society as a high school science teacher.
 His tasks in the lab include processing peripheral and cord blood samples, flow cytometric analysis of human immune cells and fluorescence-activated cell sorting, lab website and database maintenance, and the other various support duties of a research lab manager.

 Howie is also working on DNA methylation signatures in Pancreatic-draining lymph nodes in nPOD donors.
 These patterns can signify whether genes are turned on or off in a cell, and early evidence shows that cytotoxic T-lymphocytes in T1D patients are different at the epigenetic level when compared to healthy donor samples.
 The next step is determining why those differences happen and how those differences make the cells function in a unique way to aid in diabetes pathogenesis.